vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

 Review the
 [Scaling slides](https://docs.google.com/presentation/d/1CAHQc2DPZHGGoS7cyYkzSchQgDQsd4UKg_olQs6LpUk/present#slide=id.ge9cac6b4b4_0_0)
-about how scaling is handled on TAS.
+about how scaling is handled on Tanzu Application Service.

 Now that you have completed the lab, you should be able to: